 Some medications can lead to rebound headaches, particularly if you take them too often or in doses that are too high.
 These headaches may feel similar to tension or migraine headaches and may recur frequently until the medication problem is addressed.

 Treatments: The goal here is to find out which medication is causing the headache and stop using it.
-Typical OTC painkillers, opioids and triptans can all lead to rebound headaches if you use them more than 15 days in a month.
+Typical OTC painkillers, opioids, and triptans can all lead to rebound headaches if you use them more than 15 days a month.

 Mayo Clinic Staff.
 (2017, April 26).
 Migraine – Diagnosis and treatment – Mayo Clinic.
 Retrieved from https://www.mayoclinic.org/diseases-conditions/migraine-headache/diagnosis-treatment/drc-20360207